-Nondiscrimination Clause: No student shall be subject to discrimination in violation of State or Federal Law.
+Nondiscrimination Clause : No student shall be subject to discrimination in violation of State or Federal Law.

-As a form ent at The University of Findlay applying for clinical experiences, please complete the following

-Yes No Registration at The University of Findlay's Disability Services Office.
+As a form As a student at The University of Findlay applying for clinical experiences, please complete the following form $\frac{Yes}{\Box}$ No D Registration at The University of Findlay's Office of Accommodation and Inclusion.
 Yes No □ Medical documentation supporting the health limitation or disability.

-Yes □ No □ Permission for release of information from Disability Services to Academic Coordinator of Clinical/Fieldwork Education due to a health limitation or a disability.

-Yes □ No Permission for the Academic Coordinator of Clinical/Fieldwork Education to discuss reasonable accommodations for health limitation or disability with the Clinical Coordinator of Student Education at a potential or assigned clinical site.
+Yes No □ Permission for release of information from the Office of Accommodation and Inclusion to COHP Experiential Coordinator due to a health limitation or a disability.
+Yes No □ Permission for the COHP Experiential Coordinator to discuss reasonable accommodations for health limitation or disability with the Site Representative at the clinical site.
+Sign ed: (Stud dent r name/date)

-Sign ed:

-(Stud dent n name/date)

-Reas sonal ole accommodations discussed:

-a. ,

-Sign armo/data)

-(Siuc aeni n pame/date)

-Sign ed:

-(Aca demi c Coordinator of Clinical/Fieldwork Education name/date)